Azure/AzureStack-Tools/Network/Architecture/2-node-converged-networking.md

 - VLAN: Virutal Local Area Network.
 - SET: Switch Embedded Teaming, supporting switch independant teaming.
 - MLAG: (Multi-Chassis Link Aggregation) It's a technique that lets two or more network switches work together as if they were one big switch.
+- Border Router: This is considered an uplink device with the ToR devices, it provides routing capabilities to endpoint external to the Azure Local environment.

+## Example Device

+Make: Cisco
+Model: Nexus 98180YC-FX
+Firmware: 9.3.(11)

 ## Scope

-This document is designed to aid an administrator persona designing a network architecture that meets thier cluster configuration.
-This document will offer network device architectures that support cluster configurations.
-It will also offer sample network configurations that supports this environment.
-Customer premis equipement such as the (Switch/Fireall/Rotuer) equipement is considered out of scope of the document.
-This is considered existing customer infrastructure that supports the customer network fabric.
-The document will focus on Node to ToR and ToR to ToR configurations, it will also disucss uplink configurations from the ToR perspective.
+This document is intended to assist administrators in designing a network architecture that aligns with their cluster configuration requirements.
+It provides reference architectures for network devices that support cluster deployments, along with sample configurations tailored for these environments.
+Equipment located on the customer premises—such as switches, firewalls, or routers—is considered out of scope for this document, as it is assumed to be part of the existing customer infrastructure supporting the broader network fabric.
+The focus of this document is on Node-to-ToR (Top of Rack) and ToR-to-ToR configurations, as well as uplink configurations from the ToR perspective.

 ## Two Node Switchless environment

-In this configuration, this is a two node environment using a switchless storage configuration.
-Storage traffic is directly connected from node to node and bypasses using a switch.
-The switch in this environemnt is design to only support Compute/Management traffic intents.
-These network intents will have the ability to utilize both ToR devcies to operate the cluster environment.
-The p-NIC's supporting Compute/Managment are utilizing SET switch independant teaming to communicate with the physical network devices.
+In this configuration, a two-node environment is deployed using an Azure Local switchless storage architecture.
+Storage traffic is directly connected between the two nodes, bypassing any network switches to reduce latency and complexity for storage workloads.
+The Top-of-Rack (ToR) switches in this design are dedicated solely to supporting compute and management traffic.
+These network intents are able to utilize both ToR devices, providing redundancy and high availability for cluster operations.
+The physical NICs (p-NICs) responsible for compute and management traffic are configured with Switch Embedded Teaming (SET), enabling switch-independent teaming and allowing seamless communication with the physical network infrastructure.

+This approach ensures that storage traffic remains isolated and optimized through direct node-to-node connections, while compute and management traffic benefit from the resiliency and scalability provided by dual ToR switches and MLAG/vPC configurations.

 ## Attributes